Obstructive sleep apnea - adults

 - Large tongue, which may fall back and block the airway

-- Large tonsils and adenoids in children that can block the airway
+- Large tonsils and adenoids that can block the airway

 Sleeping on your back can also cause your airway to become blocked or narrowed.